justinpombrio/synless/doc/readme.md

 you're going to be able to insert or delete any character where your cursor is.
 This is the same kind of interface as a word editor; it is comfortable and familiar.

+Also:

+- tree diffs are harder to compute than text diffs (tree diffs are n^4)
+- you become dependent on the exact form of the ast
+- the big one: there's an extraordinary amount of infrastructure is already built around text

 ### Disadvantages of Text